web3oj-hackathon/hackathon-core/README.md

 6. GaslessSwap deposit 3000USDT to gasless USDT contract.
 It will mint 3000gUSDT to GaslessSwap contract.
 7. GaslessSwap sends 3000gUSDT to user.

+### Serving Other Existing DeFi Projects

+Like uniswap, you can use gasless ERC20 tokens with any other DeFi projects such as SushiSwap, Curve, and Aave by deploying similar contract.

 ## Install

 ```